NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 We're about to do substantial editing of a file.
 Use vim if you're comfortable with it (e.g., `vim run_rnaseq.sh`); otherwise use another text editor on your laptop and you can paste it into vim later.

+**Hint**: To edit this script using TextEdit, make sure to go to `Format -> Make Plain Text` to make sure no unnecessary formatting is added.
+Similar options should exist in other basic text editors.

 Let's begin with the shebang line and a `cd` command to make paths more convenient to write:

 ``` bash